Omni Calculator logo

 Total cost of ETF = 2,916.27 USD

-If you enable the advanced mode of the expense ratio calculator, you can get extra information such as the effective investment return you had, how much the initial investment and periodic investment grew.
+In the "Total future value with ETF's expense ratio" section of the calculator, you can get extra information such as the effective investment return you had, how much the initial investment and periodic investment grew.

 Effective investment return = 30.22%